Sosdoc/rustl/README.md

 - Simple math: `+ - * /`
 - Simple comparisons on numbers: `< > <= >= =`
 - The keywords
+  - `list`: returns a list with the arguments provided
   - `do`: executes the following expressions and returns the last one.
   - `def!`: will set a variable.
   - `if`: will evaluate an expression and execute another if that is true.